engineeringclouds/template_python_project/README.md

 -   Container runs as non-root by default (see Dockerfile for customization)
 -   Dependencies managed via `pyproject.toml` for reproducibility
 -   Pre-commit hooks help catch common mistakes before code is committed
+-   Automated SBOM (Software Bill of Materials) generation for supply chain security
+-   Vulnerability scanning with Trivy in CI/CD pipeline

 ## Getting Started